samcruickshank/samcruickshank.github.io/_pages/about.md

   - /about.html
 ---

-I am British conservation biologist currently based in Switzerland, where I am a postdoctoral researcher working at the [Swiss Federal Research Institute WSL](www.wsl.ch).
+I am conservation biologist currently based in Switzerland, where I work as a postdoctoral researcher at the [Swiss Federal Research Institute WSL](www.wsl.ch).

 I have a wide range of experience in conservation projects and biodiversity research spanning 4 continents.